 4. Use Historical Data as a Guide

 To plan for the future, it is important to look to the past.
 That means reviewing the association’s past financial records, including past income statements and budgets.
 Compare how previous budgets matched the actual expenses of past years.
 Creating a spreadsheet that reflects such data will help boards identify budgetary gaps, the cause of these gaps, and which line items are more volatile.
-This way, boards can plan annual budgets more accurately.
+This way, boards can plan the annual homeowners association budget more accurately.

 5. Anticipate Future Costs